Christine Triebert, Photographer and Graphic Designer

-The photographic process, and its abundance of image-making possibilities, has been a part of my life since my early 20s.
 A native of Long Island, NY, I graduated from the Art Institute of Boston where I studied graphic design and photography.
-I worked as a designer for over a decade in Boston, before relocating to Vermont to open a graphic design/photography studio with my partner, Carol.
+I worked in the Boston design field for 10 years, before relocating to Vermont to open a graphic design/photography studio with my partner, Carol.
 My background in design and my love of Vermont’s rural environment are powerful influences in my artistic expression.

 My work has been exhibited in galleries throughout New England, at the NY Photography Show, in interior design showrooms in NY and LA, and at the Architectural Digest Home Design Show.
 My studio is open to the public every July during Southern Vermont’s annual Rock River Artists Tour.

-I grew up in City Island, a tiny island off the coast of the Bronx.
-After graduating from Hunter College, I started my career in a large packaging design studio in NY.
-Wanting a slower pace, I migrated north to Boston and was an art director in advertising agencies and magazine publishing.
-Wanting a still-slower pace, I moved to Vermont in 1990 with my partner Chris, where I began a new adventure, shaping my thinking and expanding my world.
+I grew up in City Island, a tiny community off the coast of the Bronx.
+After graduating from Hunter College in New York, I started my career in packaging design.
+Wanting a slower pace, I migrated north to Boston where I became an advertising and magazine art director.
+Wanting a still-slower pace, I moved to Vermont in 1990 with my partner Chris, where we opened Rock River Studio in South Newfane and offered graphic design and photography to local and national clients.

 Over the years, I’ve lead workshops in Vermont both in our studio and also at River Gallery School of Art in Brattleboro helping others to express themselves in a supportive, fun, and non-judgmental environment.